US jobless claims soar past 30 million; Europe reeling also

 Finding enough workers willing to return is proving to be a challenge for Jennifer Holliday, manager at a restaurant in Oklahoma City that will reopen its dining room Friday.
 Many of her employees are not returning calls or messages.

-“There are some who want to just ride it out (until July) and take the unemployment,” she said.
+“There are some who want to just ride it out and take the unemployment,” she said.

+Rugaber reported from Washington, Leicester from Paris.
+AP reporters around the world contributed to this report.